GabePoel/Folding-Dynamics/README.md

 # Folding-Dynamics

-For computational models of folding, action origami, etc.
+For computational models of folding, action origami, and aperiodic crease patterns.